dcarbone/collection-plus/COLLECTION.md

 $class['sub-array'][] = 'value2';

 // Produces E_NOTICE:
-// Notice: Indirect modification of overloaded element of DCarbone\CollectionPlus\BaseCollectionPlus has no effect
+// Notice: Indirect modification of overloaded element of DCarbone\CollectionPlus\CollectionPlus has no effect
 ```

 There are a few ways around this.